praxes/hexrd/README.md

+NOTE: THIS REPOSITORY IS DEPRECATED.
+FOR THE LATEST VERSION GO TO: https://github.com/hexrd

 HEXRD provides a collection of resources for analysis of x-ray diffraction data, especially high-energy x-ray diffraction.
 HEXRD is comprised of a library and API for writing scripts, a command line interface, and an